fbpx

 Gary’s systemic inflammation was triggered by four of the five main triggers of inflammation.
 We started with two of the five areas of inflammation: food, and environmental allergies.

 Gary’s signs of inflammation can be classic for someone with a dairy sensitivity, and also classic for an environmental allergen such as dust mites.
 Please note the importance of removing a triggering food (dairy) and adding key supplements.
+The first supplement I recommend adding in to jump-start your child’s integrative asthma support is our HKHM Magnesium, which is available in two forms (capsules or powder).

 Table showing "Gary's" causes of inflammation